NormXU/Layout2Graph/README.md

-# Paragraph2Graph: A Language-independent GNN-based framework for layout analysis (WIP 🚧)
+# Paragraph2Graph: A Language-independent GNN-based framework for layout analysis

 ![Overview of the pipeline](doc/pipeline.png)